jonikay89/almo_desk/readme.md

-This is web_desk - a web-based desktop operating system built with vanilla JavaScript that brings Apple's UIKit patterns to the web.
+This is ALmo desk - a web-based desktop operating system built with vanilla JavaScript that brings Apple's UIKit patterns to the web.
 What It Is
 A component library mimicking iOS/macOS UIKit APIs for building desktop-like web applications with Swift-like conventions.
 What Users Gain